duocircle/spf.guru-pdns-backend/docs/DMARCREPORT_INTEGRATION.md

 1. **Push from dmarcreport** (recommended) - Run a periodic job on your side that publishes to `spf:domains:list`
 2. **Pull from SPF Guru** - Enable `SYNC_ENABLED=true` on SPF Guru and set up a listener on `spf:domains:sync_request`

+No matter how it is handled, if you get a change that is larger than a few lines do not apply this change, wait for confirmation.
+We dont want to break things because of a bad sync.

 Option 1 is simpler as it doesn't require an additional listener process.

 ### Redis Connection